renovatebot/renovate/docs/usage/configuration-options.md

 This limit is enforced on a per-repository basis.

-Note: this limit is not applied to security related PRs, which will be marked with `[SECURITY]` in the title.
+Note: Renovate always creates security PRs, even if the concurrent PR limit is already reached.
+Security PRs have `[SECURITY]` in their PR title.

 ## prCreation